Which parenting style is characterized by high responsiveness and... | Study Prep in Pearson+

-Which parenting style is characterized by high responsiveness and high demands, but does not expect obedience without question from their children?
+Which parenting style is characterized by high responsiveness and high demandingness, where parents set clear rules but are also supportive and open to dialogue with their children?

 A